cuplsensor/cuplcodec/docs/specification/impl.rst

    :links: CODEC_FEAT_25

    The function :cpp:func:`sample_push` uses integer :cpp:member:`lensmpls` to record how many valid samples are in the circular buffer.
-When an octet is overwritten, it is reduced by :c:macro:`SAMPLES_PER_OCTET`.
+When an demi is overwritten, it is reduced by :c:macro:`SAMPLES_PER_DEMI`.
    Otherwise it is incremented by one.
 When the buffer is full :cpp:member:`lensmpls` will equal :cpp:member:`buflensamples`.